Rajeshwari-Rudra/GDP1/README.md

 ## User story-19
 - As a team, they need to deploy the app and expand to production.
 ## Acceptance Criteria:
-- I(Chandrakanth) will take up this task and with my team we will deploy the application and make sure it will work properly.
+- I(Raju) will take up this task and with my team we will deploy the application and make sure it will work properly.

 ## Flow chart of the Application